 Introduction

-The band 57-66 GHz is allocated to Fixed Service (FS) in ITU Region 1 on a primary basis and can be used in Europe by wideband data transmission devices, according to the European Commission Decision 2013/752/EU [21] which imposes 40 dBm maximum e.i.r.p. to such devices not allowing the use of outdoor fixed installations.
-Regulatory aspects are covered by Annex 3 of ERC Recommendation 70-03 [8], which refers to Harmonised Standard EN 302 567 [9].
+The band 57-66 GHz is allocated to Fixed Service (FS) in ITU Region 1 on a primary basis, and it can be used in Europe by wideband data transmission devices according to the European Commission Decision 2013/752/EU [21].
+This EC Decision imposes 40 dBm maximum e.i.r.p. to such devices and it does not allow the use of outdoor fixed installations.
+Regulatory aspects are covered by Annex 3 of ERC Recommendation 70-03 [8], which refers to ETSI Harmonised Standard EN 302 567 [9].

-Point-to-point applications in the Fixed Service are regulated by ECC/REC/(05)02 [22] and ECC/REC/(09)01 [12] for regulatory aspects, and by ETSI Harmonised Standard EN 302 217-2 [4] for equipment.
-In the 57-64 GHz range, (in some case equipment operates in the overall band from 57 to 66 GHz) a maximum e.i.r.p. of +55 dBm is allowed and a 30 dBi minimum antenna gain is required.
+Point-to-point applications in the Fixed Service are regulated by ECC Recommendation(05)02 [22] and ECC Recommendation(09)01 [12] for regulatory aspects, and by ETSI Harmonised Standard EN 302 217-2 [4] for equipment.
+In the 57-64 GHz range (in some case equipment operates in the overall band 57-66 GHz), a maximum e.i.r.p. of +55 dBm is allowed and a 30 dBi minimum antenna gain is required.
 In the 64- 66 GHz range, the usual e.i.r.p. requirement is used (up to 85 dBm maximum).
 In both cases, the output power (Pout) depends on antenna gain.

 ECC started an action to review the conditions applicable to the band 57-66 GHz in order to ensure less restrictive, flexible and streamlined regulations for backhauling as well as for SRDs (WiGig), also taking into account ITS, in this frequency range (see CEPT Roadmap for 5G [23]).

-As FS has a primary allocation and incumbent deployments need protection, based on the Radio Regulations, while SRD operates on a non-interference basis (required not to produce harmful interference), proper studies are necessary to check conditions for coexistence.
+FS has a primary allocation and incumbent deployments need protection based on the Radio Regulations, and SRD operates on a non-interference basis (required not to produce harmful interference).
+For this reason, proper studies are necessary to check conditions for coexistence.

-Results of such studies, including proper mitigation effects, in conjunction with knowledge of the effective use of the band, allows final considerations to be developed.
+Results of such studies, including proper mitigation effects allow final considerations to be developed in conjunction with knowledge of the effective use of the band.